-One of the most significant KIFC initiatives for 2016 is expanding our relationship with the private sector.
+One of the most significant KIFC initiatives for 2017 is expanding our relationship with the private sector.
 Private sector entities either own or operate at least 85% of our nation's critical infrastructure.
-As of last December, the KIFC began outreach to incorporate private sector companies in our Intelligence Liaison Officer (ILO) program, a program that was originally made up of only law enforcement and fire entities.
-To date, we now have the ability to immediately share threat information with 71 private sector ILOs.
-This number will only continue to grow as the

-KIFC continues to expand our reach by increasing public awareness of homeland security issues and the critical importance of staying ahead of the ever-changing threat environment.
+As of December 2015, the KIFC began outreach to incorporate private sector companies in our Intelligence Liaison Officer (ILO) program, a program that was originally made up of only law enforcement and fire entities.
+To date, we now have the ability to immediately share threat information with 125 private sector ILOs, an increase of 43 percent in the last year.
+This number will only continue to grow as the KIFC continues to expand our reach by increasing public awareness of homeland security issues and the critical importance of staying ahead of the everchanging threat environment.